aiplan4eu/unified-planning/unified_planning/test/pddl/viplan_hh/README.md

 2. Add a matching `ViPlanHHCase` entry in `unified_planning/test/pddl/viplan_hh/viplan_hh_cases.py`.
 3. Define `representative_states` for the smoke tests.
+4. Generate `single_state_plan` and `conformant_plan` as described above.
-4. If the new problem should participate in the subset stress test, also define `base_state`, `uncertainty_dimensions`, and `true_state`.
+5. If the new problem should participate in the subset stress test, also define `base_state`, `uncertainty_dimensions`, and `true_state`.

 The KS0 ViPlan-HH tests iterate over every declared case automatically, so